-Led by First Nations communities in Australia
+A First Nations organisation led by First Nations communities in Australia.

 From infants to Elders, we work with entire communities over a 25-year period to make real and lasting change.

 We are disrupting the status quo where children live with injustice and disadvantage.

 We are celebrating culture, recognising talent, inspiring hope, delivering excellence and creating opportunity.

 Children’s Ground is an evidenced-based approach, designed with First Nations leaders to achieve radical reform.

 IT IS POSSIBLE AND IT IS HAPPENING